-Dr. Claire Weekes distrusted the methods of psychoanalysis being used during her lifetime, and looked for simpler explanations for anxiety that did not involve sifting through childhood to latch onto (or in some cases, imagine or create) any event that could be blamed for the disorder and then focusing all one’s attention on changing beliefs and feelings surrounding that event, when the event might not even have to do with the disorder.
+Dr. Claire Weekes distrusted the methods of psychoanalysis being used during her lifetime.
+She wanted simpler explanations for anxiety that did not involve sifting through childhood to latch onto (or in some cases, imagine or create) any event that could be blamed for the disorder.
+She also wanted a treatment that did not involve focusing all one’s attention on changing beliefs and feelings surrounding that event, when the event might not even have to do with the disorder.

 Claire Weekes wrote 5 books over the course of her lifetime.

 - Self Help For Your Nerves a.k.a.
 Hope and Help for Your Nerves (1962)

 - The Latest Help for Your Nerves (1989)

 Her first book sold over 300,000 copies and had been translated into eight languages.
 Her worldwide TV and radio appearances were eventually compiled into audio and video files, which can still be accessed today.

 The main principles of Dr. Claire Weekes’ anxiety theory are as follows:

 - Anxiety as Natural vs. Flaw/Disability Weekes described people who suffered from anxiety disorders, including herself, as “highly sensitized.”
 This meant that they possessed a natural sensitivity to the world, rather than necessarily having a traumatic past or a flawed personality.